jasonraimondi/jasonraimondi.com/content/posts/authenticating-nextjs-part-2.md

 - nextjs
 - ssr
 - react
-title: Secure a Next.js application with JWT and a private route higher order component
+title: Secure a Next.js application with JWT, and a private route higher order component
 ---

 ## Overview

 * In [the previous part]({{< relref "/posts/authenticating-nextjs-part-1.md" >}}) we created the JWT secured REST API
 * In [this part]({{< ref "/posts/authenticating-nextjs-part-2.md" >}}) we will be creating the user facing Next.js application
 * In [the next part]({{< ref "/posts/authenticating-nextjs-part-3.md" >}}) we will add pre-render async api calls to our Next.js application

+### Update as of June 24, 2020

+In this example, I am using Next.js version 9.0.
+Since this article has been published, Next.js 9.2 has added [static site generation (SSG)](https://nextjs.org/blog/next-9-3#next-gen-static-site-generation-ssg-support).
+Just for clarification, this guide using an "always server side rendering (SSR)" approach.

 ## Source Code